 What languages does the College offer?

-Our curriculum provides for Core level instruction in Mandarin Chinese, French, German, Biblical Greek, Biblical Hebrew, Italian, Latin and Spanish on a regular basis.
-Language classes beyond the first year are available in all but Italian.
+Our curriculum provides for Core level instruction in French, Spanish, Biblical Greek, Mandarin Chinese**, German*, Biblical Hebrew*, and Latin on a regular basis.
+Language classes beyond the first year are available in all but Biblical Hebrew*, some based on demand.

 What do I do if I want to attempt to validate the requirement with another language?